Skip to main content

 Open

-The Army concurred with this recommendation and stated in a November 2023 status update that implementing actions were underway, with an estimated completion date of March 31, 2024.
-We will update the status of this recommendation once we confirm what actions the Army has taken.
+The Army concurred with this recommendation.
+However, in a November 2024 update the Army did not outline any steps to implement this recommendation.
+We will update the status of this recommendation once we confirm what actions, if any, the Army has taken.

 Department of the Navy The Secretary of the Navy should consider incorporating data on civilian pay for comparable occupations in the Navy's decision-making processes for awarding retention bonuses.
 (Recommendation 28)